 Format of the Talks

-The length allowed for all talks is 20 minutes, with 5 minutes for questions.
-Dec.
-17 and 19 will be full days of talks, while Dec.
-18 will have talks in the morning, leaving the afternoon for our “afternoon off” for sightseeing and recreation.
-Dec.
-20 will be another half day, consisting of the informal “historical session,” described below.
-Two problem sessions will be scheduled during the conference, where unsolved problems, half-baked ideas, questions pertaining to number theory, and notes about previously posed problems are discussed.
+The length allowed for all talks is 20 minutes (usually, 15 minutes with 5 minutes for questions).
+The second and fourth days of the conference will be full days of talks, while the third will have talks in the morning, leaving the afternoon for our “afternoon off” for sightseeing and recreation, or travel (if you’re attending the in-person part of the event).

 To give you and idea of the participant list and the wide variety and level of talks one can expect at this conference, schedules from recent conferences are available online.
 (Note: These documents may not reflect last minute changes that were made to the program during the conference itself.)